The Platform (film)

 The film's cast includes Iván Massagué, Antonia San Juan, Zorion Eguileor, Emilio Buale Coka and Alexandra Masangkay.
 It premiered at the 2019 Toronto International Film Festival (TIFF), where it won the People's Choice Award for Midnight Madness.
 At TIFF, the film also secured a worldwide streaming deal with Netflix.
-It was released on the streaming service on 20 March 2020.
+It was released theatrically in Spain on 8 November 2019 by Festival Films.
+It received generally positive reviews from critics.